Genius girl from Mexico will study medicine in the US at the age of 10

 At the same time, she dealt with the system, since her girl was rejected from five primary schools in Chiapas, because they did not want to accept her because of her IQ, arguing that the teachers could not deal with her intelligence.

 “It’s not easy either because you go to an institution, you run into excuses, it’s that this and that, it’s that age.
-The truth is that I exerted a lot of pressure”, exposes the mother.
+The truth is, I exerted a lot of pressure,” says the mother.

 As soon as a school accepted her, her parents asked the Ministry of Education in Chiapas to move her up a grade, because Michelle was bored in class, because in a couple of hours she learned everything, she added.